Dan1elTheMan1el/LiveRedirect/README.md

 # Note: iOS 26 broke the Safari extension when sideloading, so use the following guide to setup the new userscript:

-- Install [UserScripts](https://apps.apple.com/ca/app/userscripts/id1463298887) for free from the App Store
+- Install [Userscripts](https://apps.apple.com/ca/app/userscripts/id1463298887) for free from the App Store
-- Identify your UserScripts directory
+- Identify your Userscripts directory
-- Install the LiveRedirector shortcut and select the UserScripts folder during setup
+- Install the [LiveRedirector shortcut](https://shortcuty.app/api/shortcuts/e9035be5-0dbd-41d0-99c6-3b2f46bcfa45/get) and select the Userscripts folder during setup
 - Use the shortcut to configure userscript settings

 # iOS 18: